casdoor/casdoor-website/docs/organization/overview.md

 |bcrypt|[bcrypt](https://github.com/casdoor/casdoor/blob/master/cred/bcrypt.go)|[bcrypt](https://en.wikipedia.org/wiki/Bcrypt) is a password-hashing function and is used to hash and salt passwords securely.|[Spring Boot](https://spring.io/projects/spring-boot), [WordPress](https://stackoverflow.com/questions/1045988/what-type-of-hash-does-wordpress-use)|
 |pbkdf2-salt|[SHA256 and PBKDF2](https://github.com/casdoor/casdoor/blob/master/cred/pbkdf2-salt.go)|[PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) is a simple cryptographic key derivation function, which is resistant to dictionary attacks and rainbow table attacks.
 It's originally implemented in Casdoor for Keycloak syncer.
 Select this option if you import users by Keycloak syncer.|[Keycloak](http://keycloak.org/)|

+tips: you can login to an organization in `/login/<organization>` page or login to an application in that organization.